-• Monitor for new tree/brush growth from the gabion baskets and remove as needed.
+Monitor for new tree/brush growth from the gabion baskets and remove as needed.
+Chemically treat stumps with Garlon 3A herbicide to prevent regrowth, it's our understanding the DNR has recommended and approved this product for use near bodies of water.